RohanPankaj/NBA-Prediction/README.md

 # NBA-Prediction

+To download the latest release go to: https://github.com/RohanPankaj/NBA-Prediction/releases

 To see the latest predictions go to: https://www.rohanpankaj.com/nba-predictions

 The NBA Prediction project uses applications of machine learning to predict the outcome of NBA games.